FRBCesab/rcompendium/README.md

 In the area of open science, making reproducible analyses is a strong prerequisite.
-But sometimes it is difficult 1) to find the good structure for organizing files and 2) to setup the whole project.
-The aim of the package `rcompendium` is to make easier the creation of R package/research compendium (i.e. a predefined files/folders structure) so that user can focus on the code/analysis instead of wasting time organizing files.
+But sometimes it is difficult 1) to find the good structure to organize files and 2) to set up the whole project.
+The aim of the package `rcompendium` is to make easier the creation of R package/research compendium (i.e. a predefined files/folders structure) so that users can focus on the code/analysis instead of wasting time organizing files.

 A full ready-to-work structure will be set up with the following